syncfusion-content/javascript-docs/js/TreeMap/User-Interaction.md

 ### Group Selection

-To enable the selection of leaf nodes, the `highlightGroupOnSelection` property in `treemap` needs to be set as **true**.
-When selection occurs, bounding rectangle highlights the selected group.
+To enable the selection of leaf nodes, the `highlightGroupOnSelection` property in `treemap` is set as **true**.
+When the selection occurs, bounding rectangle highlights the selected group.

 {% highlight js %}